antoinealb/antoinealb.github.io/_posts/2015-05-01-rust-on-arm-microcontroller.markdown

 pub const SYSCTL_PERIPH_GPIOF     : u32 = 0xf0000805;  // GPIO F
 {% endhighlight %}

-The functions binding are not very complicated.
+The functions binding are not complicated.
 You just declare them as `extern` and you can then call them from unsafe blocks.
 I will also write safe wrappers around them for ease of use.
 Since Rust functions are module private by default, we don't have to worry about someone directly using the C functions incorrectly.